Discover The Quality Of An Oak Log Home

 Our Special Drying Process

 Another added feature of our log process is the way we dry our large oak timbers.
 Drying large timbers requires a different process than the drying of dimensional lumber like 2″ X 4″’s.
 It takes additional time to properly dry or season large logs because they do not react well to the high temperatures of traditional kiln drying.
 Drying a large timber should be a slow process at a lower temperature to avoid the excessive checking and structural damage to the wood that can result from high temperatures.
 In addition, high temperature kiln drying methods are expensive and environmentally counterproductive because they use significant amounts of electricity or fossil fuels, which adds to the cost of the home.
 Pine logs are primarily dried at high temperatures to kill the bug larvae that live in the pine trees.
 The natural tannins in the oak logs make high temperature conventional kilns unnecessary and unwarranted.

 Solar Powered Kilns

 In keeping with our desire to be environmentally conscious and our trademark of being a leader and innovator in the log home industry, we designed a drying system that is unique in the log home industry – Solar Heat Forced Air Kilns.
 We initiated the system in 2004 and it is the first solar heated forced air system in the log home industry.
 Our solar kilns are environmentally responsible and use virtually no energy except the electricity to run the computers that monitor the system and the air turbines.
 We have designed a system that captures nature’s energy as its drying source.
 It is kiln drying that thinks about the future.
 With our process, the logs are in the kiln from four to five months at a lower temperature.
-This is better for the wood (less damage and checking), better for you (less cost) and better for the environment!
+This is better for the wood (less damage and checking), better for you (less cost), better for the environment, and is an additional reason as to why you should build an oak log home.

 Oak Requires Less Maintenance